Dr Nathalie Lavignac

-My current research interests focus on the development of polymeric and peptidic nanocarriers to deliver drugs and macromolecular drugs acting on an intracellular therapeutic target.
+Dr Lavignac research interests focus on the development of polymeric and peptidic nanocarriers to deliver drugs and macromolecular drugs acting on an intracellular therapeutic target.
 This requires adopting a multidisciplinary approach to project management and involves working at the interface of chemistry and biology, often considering any potential translational applications.
-Currently we focus on three different clinical areas: bacterial infections, oncology, and immunology.
+Currently she's focusing on three different clinical areas: bacterial infections, oncology, and immunology.

 The following stage involves understanding the mechanism of action and intracellular trafficking of these nanocarriers and correlate their physicochemical properties with their biological activity, with the objective to design and develop new polymeric and peptidic vectors with improved efficiency.

 See here for full information on PhD opportunities.

 - D.R.
 Garcia and N. Lavignac (2016) Poly(amidoamine)-BSA conjugates synthesised by Michael addition reaction retained enzymatic activity: Polymer Chemistry, 7, 7223-7229.
 DOI: 10.1039/c6py01771a

 - J.N.L.
 Dubois and N. Lavignac (2015) Cationic poly(amidoamine) promote cytosolic delivery of bovine RNase A while maintaining its cellular toxicity.
 Journal of Material Chemistry B, 3, 6501-6508.
 DOI: 10.1039/c4tb02065k

 - J.N.L.
 Dubois and N. Lavignac (2014) Poly(amidoamine)s synthesis, characterisation and interaction with BSA.
 Polymer Chemistry, 5, 1586-1592.
 DOI: 10.1039/c3py01121f